Sue Thomas: F.B.Eye: Sue Thomas

 Thomas' parents were concerned that their deaf daughter would not be able to cope with life away from home, despite the fact that they taught her to live in both hearing and deaf settings.
-Her mother fought for her daughter to have every opportunity to live life to the fullest, which has made Sue Thomas an independent young woman.
-Sue Thomas signs, speaks, reads lips, ice skates, plays the piano and dances.
+Her mother fought for her daughter to have every opportunity to live life to the fullest, which has made Sue an independent young woman.

+She signs, speaks, reads lips, ice skates, plays piano and dances.
 She stopped skating when her best friend died in a bus crash on the way to a competition that Sue would have skated in had she won first place.
 Thomas feels survivor's guilt strongly because her deafness may be the reason she was not on the same bus.
 At her competition, she could not correct her mistake because she could not hear when she lost her place in her routine, and did not finish.
 In the show's opening credits, she is seen happily roller skating on the sidewalks of Washington with the encouragement of her co-workers after she tells her story to her FBI supervisor, Jack Hudson.
 The real Sue Thomas was an expert roller skater.

 Thomas arrives at her job only to find she has been assigned to "Special Projects", with the mundane task of analyzing fingerprints.
-However, she has no intention of wasting her life examining fingerprints and boldly marches into the supposed personnel office to tell them exactly what she thinks.
+She rejects the assignment which she considers mundane, she boldly marches into the supposed personnel office to tell them exactly what she thinks.
 Having done this, she discovers that the personnel office has been relocated without changing the room number on the directory in the lobby.
-She also learns that the man she has just berated about her boring finger-printing job is not personnel staff, but Special Agent Jack Hudson.
+She also learns that the man she has just berated about her boring assignment is not personnel staff, but Special Agent Jack Hudson.

 Impressed by her ambition, Hudson meets her at lunch where he tests her skills by having her lip-read what his team member Myles is saying across the room.
 He then arranges for her to transfer to his office.
 Thomas joins Hudson's team as a Special Investigative Analyst.
-Her valued contribution consists of translating what people are saying during surveillance missions, on the spot or on video-taped recordings, and serving as an expert at trial.
-Her approachable manner helps her appeal to various sources and suspects, so she acts as the "good cop" in interrogations.
+Her valued contribution consists of translating what people are saying during surveillance missions, on the spot or on video recordings, and serving as an expert witness in court.
+Her approachable manner helps her appeal to various sources and suspects, so she acts as the good cop in interrogations.